bibanon/a-tsundere-christmas-carol/README.md

 However, we would prefer to pass the repository on to the original author, and educate devs how to maintain the repo and the website.
 Successful examples include the [Hydrus Tagging System](http://github.com/hydrusnetwork/hydrus/).

-However, you'd have to figure out a way to prove that you made it somehow...
-I assume that the author also made [My Little Dictator?](http://mylittledictator.wordpress.com/) I don't know.

-Just get a Github account, [open an issue on this repository](https://github.com/bibanon/a-tsundere-christmas-carol/issues) and make a claim.
+I assume that the original author also made [My Little Dictator?](http://mylittledictator.wordpress.com/) I don't know.
+If you'd like to make a claim, just get a Github account and [open an issue on this repository](https://github.com/bibanon/a-tsundere-christmas-carol/issues).
 We'd be glad to help.

 For 4chan projects like this, we recommend [the WTFPL license.](http://www.wtfpl.net/txt/copying/)